wstrinz/robosolver/plan.md

   - [ ] Spruce up client
     - code cleanup
     - fix inability to unset robits/add new ones
+    - Better colors
+    - fid a nice way of tokens and space types being next to each other
   - [ ] Display solutions in client
     - maybe just start with colored arrow unicodes for paths
     - possibly / probably take a list of moves, and step through them